Early April Reviews (2023)

 I'm almost done with BLOODMARKED by Tracy Deonn, the excellent sequel to LEGENDBORN.

 In Case You Missed It

 This time last year I read Juniper & Thorn by Ava Reid.

 Pluggables and Podcast News

 If you're looking for a place to buy any of the books I've reviewed, please consider our Bookshop page (if you use our links to purchase any books we get a small commission).
 Let us know if there's a category you'd like to see curated and we'll see if we can get some titles together.

-As for the podcast, hopefully you're enjoying our most recent episode, JADE CITY by Fonda Lee, as well as the first half of our interview with author Seanan McGuire (AKA Mira Grant, A. Deborah Baker), released in January.
-If you'd like to receive the second (spoiler-filled) half of the interview, please consider supporting us on Patreon.
-Patrons receive this newsletter one week early, as well as a list of upcoming podcast episodes for the next three months.
+As for the podcast, hopefully you're enjoying our most recent episode discussing THE GRACE OF KINGS by Ken Liu.
+If you'd like to receive episodes early, as well as bonus content, please consider supporting us on Patreon.
+Patrons receive this newsletter one week early, as well as a list of upcoming podcast episodes.

 Thanks for reading, the next roundup will be in two weeks!